jugen667/minic_mips_compiler/README.md

 # MiniC Compiler

-Compiler for a simplified version of C (not maintained anymore)
+Compiler for a simplified version of C on MIPS (not maintained anymore)

 ## Main features